pkainulainen/clean-test-automation/introduction-to-junit5/writing-assertions-with-junit5/combining-hamcrest-matchers/README.md

 # Combining Hamcrest Matchers

-This is an example project of the Combining Hamcrest Matchers of the [Introduction to JUnit 5 course](https://www.cleantestautomation.com/get-started-with-junit-5/).
+This is an example project of the Combining Hamcrest Matchers lesson of the [Introduction to JUnit 5 course](https://www.cleantestautomation.com/get-started-with-junit-5/).
 After you have finished this lesson, you: